-Issuances of stock options during the year ended June 30, 2015 were as follows:
+Issuances of stock options during 2015 were as follows:

 On September 5, 2014, the Company granted stock options to members of the Board of Directors, officers and employees to purchase 1.64 million shares of common stock.
 These options vest ratably on the anniversary of the date of grant over a three year service period, expire ten years from the date of grant, and have a weighted-average exercise price of \$0.86 per share.